Chloe-H/dotfiles/README.md

     1. Clone [VD.ahk](https://github.com/FuPeiJiang/VD.ahk).
 This is an
     AutoHotKey library that adds several script functions for managing virtual desktops.
-    1. Copy or symlink your script into the cloned directory.
+    1. Copy (or, WSL permitting, symlink) your script into the cloned directory.
     1. Double-click the script to run it.
     1. To make sure the script runs on every Windows startup, create a shortcut to it in the Startup programs folder.
 Open that folder by entering